tjcsl/director4-docs/faq.md

 `Database Shell` gives you a shell where you can type SQL queries and see the result.
 However, it does this by connecting directly to the server, rather than running the `mysql` or `psql` commands (which was what previous versions of Director did).
 As a result, you can only enter normal SQL queries -- commands like `SOURCE` in MySQL and `\dt` in PostgreSQL won't work.

 `Alternate shell` runs the appropriate `mysql` or `psql` command to connect to your site's database.
 In this shell, commands like `SOURCE` in MySQL and `\dt` in PostgreSQL *will* work.
 However, for complicated technical reasons, this shell type takes much longer to load, so you may want to use `Database Shell` for quick operations.

+### What about Git?

+A previous version of Director allowed for the use of a webhook to automatically update from a Github repository.
+We have no plans to reintroduce this into Director as explained [here](../whatsnew-director4).

+If you require `git`, you can install it following the instructions [here](../best-practices/version-control).